EPISODE 28: “Q & A – What Is The Difference Between Attachment And Commitment?”

 When we know what we're, we're committed to, we have the skills and the traits and the abilities to make it happen.
 We do the best that we can in any given moment and we let happen.
 Whatever is going to happen if we don't get the results that we want, plain and simple.
 As we back up, we reorganize, we retool, and we do it again.
 So let's keep it really simple today, you're a Transformational Takeaway in this particular episode is number one, and this is the big takeaway.
 Be Strategic in your commitments.
 And you ask yourself, do I have the tools and the skills and the ability and the resources to actually follow this commitment all the way through.
 And if you don't, then you can ask yourself, well, how, you know, be resourceful.
 How can I acquire the skills, the talents, or the abilities and the resources?
 So your, your Transformational Takeaway is be strategic.
 And your commitments, do your best, put it out, and then whatever is going to happen, let it happen.
 Do not attach to the outcomes because that's when the anger and the frustration and all the negative emotions for most people come in.
 Okay, so that wraps up today's episode.
 Now the next episode on Wednesday is Why are you on the Planet?
 The question, notice I didn't say what is your purpose?
 Which is what most people look at.
 I'm going to level actually higher than that and in the next episode we're going to talk about why you are on this little blue, what Carl Sagan called, a little blue pill dot.
 So food to ponder until the next episode.
 Why are you

-on the Planet?
 Thank you for listening to this entire podcast.
 If you're the kind of person who likes to help others, then share this with your friends and family.
 You know, if you found value, they will too.
 So please share via your social media channels.
 Also, if you have questions, I'm here to assist.
-You can email me questions to [email protected] and I may even use your question for a future podcast episode.
+You can email me questions to email@example.com and I may even use your question for a future podcast episode.
 Also, if you want transformational content like this daily connect with me on Instagram.
 My Instagram name @iamjimfortin finally, I do have a personal request.
 I believe that we're all here to help others and to grow and evolve ourselves.
 Together You and I let's help more people.
 If you would please leave a review on iTunes and a good one,by the way, I'd be grateful and through your assistance together we can transform more lives.
 Thanks for listening.